ices-tools-dev/echoSMs/docs/usage.md

     pip install echosms

 Some of the models in echoSMs use spheroidal wave functions.
 A high-accuracy implementation of these is available in the Python package [`spheroidalwavefunctions`](https://pypi.org/project/spheroidalwavefunctions/), as the versions provided by [scipy](https://docs.scipy.org/doc/scipy/reference/special.html#spheroidal-wave-functions) are insufficient.
-This should be installed automatically when you install echosms, but note that `spheroidalwavefunctions` is currently only available for Linux and Windows on x86_64 CPU architectures.
+This should be installed automatically when you install echosms, but note that `spheroidalwavefunctions` is currently only available for Linux and Windows on x86_64 CPU architectures (create an [issue](https://github.com/ices-tools-dev/echoSMs/issues) if you want it on a system that is not currently supported).

 ## Model overview